katzerax/Destiny2DPSGraphPY/README.md

 Once you fill in all relavent information for the weapon you want, click the 'Create Weapon' button.
 If any required information is left out or invalid, the program will throw you an error.
 After a weapon is successfully created it is available for selection in the Graph Menu.

+⚠️ **NOTE**: Currently Aggressive Frame LFRs are to be treated as both 'burst weapons' and 'fusion weapons'.
+So the damage per shot should be entered as damage per bolt, and the magazine capacity and ammo total should be multiplied by 3.
+There will be further logic addressing this implemented in the future :D

 ### Options Menu
 ![figure_1](https://media.discordapp.net/attachments/1103555681635799102/1105291440139030538/1683592404.3157408.png)